PredictiveEcology/scfm/modules/scfmDriver/scfmDriver.md

    <td style="text-align:left;"> 2011 </td>
    <td style="text-align:left;"> 1985 </td>
    <td style="text-align:left;"> 2020 </td>
-   <td style="text-align:left;"> used to select the year of landcover data used to create flammableMapLarge if the object is unsupplied </td>
+   <td style="text-align:left;"> used to select the year of landcover data used to create flammableMapCalibration if the object is unsupplied </td>
   </tr>
   <tr>
    <td style="text-align:left;"> pJmp </td>